The Ultimate Guide to Palm Kernel Oil (KPO)

 As someone who has lived all my life processing, eating, and using red palm oil and its coproduct, PKO, I have a lot to say about this incredible palm kernel oil.

-A sick child with a high fever gets better when crude palm kernel oil (CPKO) is robbed all over and a few drops into the mouth.
+A sick child with a high fever gets better when crude palm kernel oil (CPKO) is rubbed all over and a few drops into the mouth.

 While it may not be the cure for a lot of illnesses, it helped arrest fevers and inflammations, but I can’t say the same for the refined palm kernel oil from experience.